 An Ontario Secondary School Diploma (OSSD) or equivalent is required for all apprenticeship programs.
 You cannot apply directly to the college or to Ontariocolleges.ca for admission to this apprenticeship program.
-For general information about apprenticeship registration, please contact the Ministry of Training, Colleges and Universities.
+For general information about apprenticeship registration, please contact the Ministry of Labour, Training and Skills Development.

-For information about apprenticeship or apprenticeship registration, please contact the Ministry of Training Colleges and Universities.
+For information about apprenticeship or apprenticeship registration, please contact the Ministry of Labour, Training and Skills Development.
 You must be currently employed as an apprentice.

 Apprentices do not apply directly to Centennial College or at ontariocolleges.ca.

 To attend apprenticeship training, you must be employed at a shop and registered as an apprentice for this trade.
 When it is your time, the Ministry of Labour, Training and Skills Development will invite you to attend in school apprenticeship training.
 You cannot apply on your own.